Geometric Eisenstein Series, Intertwining Operators, and Shin's Averaging Formula: Introduction

-is trivial, and this was precisely the kind of vanishing result that $\mu$-regularity guaranteed.
+is trivial, and this was precisely the kind of vanishing result that strong $\mu$-regularity of $\phi_{T}$ guaranteed.
 Moreover, by the vanishing of the $H^{0}$ the splitting will be unique.
 In particular, if $V = V_{\mu^{\Gamma}}$ for $\mu \in \domcochar$ such that $\phi_{T}$ is strongly $\mu$-regular then this allows us to see that we get a unique splitting for $V = V_{\mu^{\Gamma}}$.
-Moreover, if we assume the weaker condition that $\phi_{T}$ is $\mu$-regular then we can write $\mu = \sum_{k = 1}^{m} n_{k}\mu$ for some minuscule/quasi-minuscule cocharacters $\mu_{k}$, and we know that we have a unique splitting for the Hecke operators defined by the $\mu_{k}$, by definition of $\mu$-regularity.
-However, using the compatibilities of the filtration, we can reduce to showing the splitting for the Hecke operators defined by $\mu_{k}$ via realizing $V_{\mu}$ as a direct summand of $\bigotimes_{k = 1}^{m} V_{\mu_{k}}^{\otimes n_{i}}$, but in this case we cannot guarantee that this splitting is unique.
+Now, as noted in Remark \ref{rem: genremarks}, we see that strong $\mu$-regularity is usually guaranteed under generic for a sufficiently nicely chosen cocharacter.
+We would like to use this to conclude that the filtration on $T_{V_{\mu^{\Gamma}}}$ splits in more generality.
+Suppose we are given cocharacters $\mu_{1},\ldots,\mu_{k}$ and we know that the filtration splits for the $V_{\mu_{i}}$ then, using the compatibilities of the filtration, we can show the splitting for any representation $V$ realized as a direct summand of $\bigotimes_{k = 1}^{m} V_{\mu_{k}}^{\otimes n_{i}}$, but in this case we cannot guarantee that this splitting is unique.